kaboc/pot/packages/pottery/README.md

   return Scaffold(
     body: Pottery(
-      pots: {
+      overrides: [
-        counterNotifierPot: CounterNotifier.new,
+        counterNotifierPot.set(CounterNotifier.new),
-      },
+      ],
-      // The new factory specified in the pots argument above is ready
+      // The new factory specified in `overrides` above is ready
       // before this builder is called for the first time.
       builder: (context) {
         // Methods and getters of counterNotifierPot are now available.